 We are providing the following information to help explain Franklin & Marshall's financial aid policies and to assist your family in financing your education at the College.
 If you have questions that are not addressed below, please feel free to contact the .

-The tuition, room, and board on your College invoice (2013-14) is divided in half for each semester.
-While not included on the invoice, allowances of $2,500 for books, loan fees, and miscellaneous expenses will be added, bringing the basic total student budget for determining aid eligibility to $54,010.
+The tuition, room, and board on your College invoice is divided in half for each semester.
+While not included on the invoice, allowances for books, loan fees, and miscellaneous expenses will be added, bringing the basic total student budget for determining aid eligibility to the full cost of annual attendance.
 In addition, a travel allowance will be added, based on each student's permanent home address.
 There is no travel allowance for international students.
-The expenses of commuting students will be evaluated using a budget of approximately $47,600.
-Budgets can also vary depending on other circumstances such as course load, residential living preference, or off-campus study.
+The expenses of commuting students will be evaluated using a proportionately lower budget.

 How We Determine Your Aid Eligibility

 U.S. Citizens and Eligible Non-Citizens

 In order to determine your eligibility for College funding, we use the data you submit to the College on the PROFILE to establish the family contribution to college costs.
 It is important to emphasize that the same standards are applied consistently to all applicants.

 In determining eligibility for college funding, students are expected to save and contribute 50% of their prior year's earnings or $1,150 from the summer prior to their first year (whichever is greater), and more in succeeding years; student assets are pro-rated toward college costs at 25% each year.
 The parents' contribution is based on institutional methodology which analyzes family income, assets, and other circumstances.

 The family contribution, which is the sum of parent and student contributions, is always the first consideration in determining awards from the College.
 Other resources that we consider are Tuition Account Plans (TAP), employer tuition benefits, Veterans benefits, or Social Security Educational Benefits.